 The Computer Science Department at the University of Rochester (http://www.cs.rochester.edu) seeks applicants for tenure-track faculty positions.
 Candidates in all areas of computer science and at any level of seniority are encouraged to apply.
 We have a distinguished history of research in artificial intelligence, human-computer interaction, systems, and theory.
-We are continually on the lookout for unique hiring opportunities and synergies, including but not limited to growing and complementing our strengths in natural language processing and security and privacy.
+We are continually on the lookout for unique hiring opportunities and synergies, including but not limited to growing and complementing our strengths in theory, security, natural language processing, machine learning, and advanced AI (e.g., multimodal, explainable, edge, health).

-We nurture a highly collaborative and interdisciplinary culture, with exceptionally strong external funding and with active ties to numerous allied departments, including brain and cognitive science, linguistics, biomedical engineering, electrical and computer engineering, and several departments in the medical center.
+We nurture a highly collaborative and interdisciplinary culture, with exceptionally strong external funding and with active ties to numerous allied departments, including brain and cognitive science, electrical and computer engineering, linguistics, optics, biomedical engineering, the laboratory for laser energetics, the school of education, and several departments in the medical center.
 Recent faculty hires have received a host of national honors, including the NSF CAREER and CRII awards, the MIT TR35 award, honorable mentions in ACM dissertation competitions, multiple Google research awards, and best paper designations at top-tier conferences.

 The department is deeply committed to building a more diverse and representative faculty, and strongly encourages applications from groups underrepresented in higher education.
 We have a vibrant Women in Computing community, and are a charter member of the ABI/HMC BRAID Initiative.
-With funding from major industrial sponsors, BRAID works to increase diversity and inclusivity in the undergraduate program and to rigorously evaluate factors that contribute to change.
-In each of 2017 and 2018, women constituted at least 32% of our BA/BS graduates, and we are actively working to improve the environment for other underrepresented groups.
+With funding from major industrial sponsors, BRAID works to foster diversity and inclusivity in the undergraduate program and to rigorously evaluate factors that contribute to change.
+We are actively working to improve the environment for all underrepresented groups.

 Anchoring the Finger Lakes region of western New York State, the greater Rochester area is home to over a million people, and offers unsurpassed quality of life, with a thriving arts scene, outstanding public schools, affordable housing, and a huge range of cultural and recreational opportunities.
 Traditionally strong in optics research and manufacturing, the area was recently selected by the Department of Defense as the hub of a $600M Integrated Photonics Institute for Manufacturing Innovation.